-These standalone financial statements are presented in Indian rupees, which is the functional currency of the Company.
-All financial information presented in Indian rupees has been rounded to the nearest rupees, except otherwise indicated.
+These standalone financial statements are presented in Indian Rupees (INR) ('), which is the functional currency of the Company.
+All financial information presented in Indian Rupees has been rounded to the nearest Lakh, except when otherwise indicated.
+Amounts less than INR 50,000 have been presented as 0.